kartikkaushal/CucumberE2ECICD/bin/README.md

 ## Reporting:
 - The framework produce index.html report.
 It resides in the reports folder.This reports gives the link to all the different component of the TestNG reports like Groups & Reporter Output.
 On clicking these will display detailed descriptions of execution.

-## About Project
-This is the sample cucumber project use to trigger from bamboo